dcbaker/jsonstreams/README.rst

     import jsonstreams

-    with jsonstreams.Stream(jsonstreams.Type.object, filename='foo') as s:
+    with jsonstreams.Stream(jsonstreams.Type.OBJECT, filename='foo') as s:
         s.write('foo', 'bar')
         with s.subobject('a') as a:
             a.write('foo', 1)